yvetteekon/data-cleaning-project/README.md

-# restaurant-supply-analytics
+# data-cleaning-project
-Goals:

-- To demonstrate an understanding of how to refactor data cleaning steps in experimentation phase of a project into functions for easy readability and reusability of functions in future projects.
+### Project Summary:

+- Preprocessed 6M+ retail transactions data.
+The raw data was manipulated to correct some of the feature values to make them more intuitive.

+### Lessons Learned
+1. Refactoring of code.

+2. How to create a custom python package for internal use.

 ### Data Sources
-1. DB of 6M+ records of groceries sold by a wholesale restaurant supply chain store [Kaggle](https://www.kaggle.com/codemysteries/salesdb)
+1. Database of 6M+ records of groceries sold by a wholesale restaurant supply chain store [Kaggle](https://www.kaggle.com/codemysteries/salesdb)

 2. us census bureau regions and divisions.csv [cphalpert/census-regions](https://github.com/cphalpert/census-regions/blob/master/us%20census%20bureau%20regions%20and%20divisions.csv)